Code-AfterWork/chemlabs-service/README.md

     - Should have option to filter by searched equipment
     - Have ability to edit specific equipment
 2. Query a list of all active or inactive equipments (search on equipments queried)
-3. Customer Login and can create Issues/tickets
+3. Customer Login and can create tickets/tickets
-4. Employee login, can create jobcards, issue and handle an issue
+4. Employee login, can create jobcards, ticket and handle an ticket
 5. Query all uncompleted, on process and completed jobcards